Permanent Account Number (PAN)

 - The remaining letters are randomly based, where the first four are random numbers while the last one is an alphabet.

-- Photograph shall also be present in case of an individual as an identity proof and this shall not be present in case of company or firm or such other assessee.
+- A photograph shall also be present in case of an individual as an identity proof, and this shall not be present in case of a company, firm, or any other assessee.

 TAN or Tax Deduction Account Number

-TAN stands for Tax Deduction Account Number and the Income Tax Department issues it under the Central Government.
-It is a 10-digit alphanumerical number and is issued to every person who is liable to deduct TCS (tax Collected at Source) or TDS(Tax Deducted at Source).
-This is a unique number and as per section 203A of the Income Tax Act, the TAN number shall have to be written on every TDS return filed by the assessee.
+TAN stands for Tax Dedication Account Number, and the Income Tax Department issues it under the Central Government.
+It is a 10-digit alphanumeric number and is issued to every person who is liable to deduct TCS (tax collected at Source) or TDS(Tax Deducted at Source).
+This is a unique number, and as per section 203A of the Income Tax Act, the TAN number shall have to be written on every TDS return filed by the assessee.

 Eligibility